rgj40q/laughing-succotash/doc.md

 ## §2.6

-NOUN is derived from verb with meaning 'the one who \[verb\]s'.
+NOUN is derived from verb with meaning 'the one that \[verb\]s'.
 Both the subject and object are dropped, if any.
 Impersonal nouns are forbidden.
 The endings are:
 * *-∅*, singular
     * *dorme* 'one who sleeps'
     * *platte* 'dish'